ethpandaops/ethereum-helm-charts/charts/panda-chat/README.md

   call, one observation per tool call; traces tagged with the devnet name.

-When `panda.enabled` is true the pod gains a separate **`panda-server` sidecar container** (`panda-server` + `dockerd`, privileged — dockerd needs root); the `hermes` container always runs unprivileged.
+When `panda.enabled` is true the pod gains a separate **`panda-server` sidecar container**; both containers run **unprivileged**.
+The sandbox is the `direct` backend — executed Python runs as a subprocess inside the panda-server container, isolated by the Kubernetes pod boundary (no dockerd, no sandbox image, no privilege).
 The bot identity for the proxy is an Authentik **service account** (e.g. `panda-chat-svc` with a non-expiring app password) supplied via `credentials.panda.botUsername` / `credentials.panda.botToken` and materialized in a **dedicated Secret that only the sidecar mounts** — Hermes executes LLM-driven shell commands, so it never shares an environment with the bot credential. panda-server mints proxy access tokens on demand with the OAuth2 `client_credentials` grant and keeps them in memory only — no seeded credential files, no refresh-token rotation.
 Hermes reaches the sidecar on `127.0.0.1:2480` (shared pod network namespace).

 ## Access control